 The City of Cincinnati Parks have done an amazing job of turning our riverfront into a great place to play.
 Whether you want to take a long hike or simply hang out and watch the world go by on the river, you’ll find a spot that is perfect for you in one of our many riverfront parks.

 The newest park of them all is Smale Riverfront Park.
 Located right on the Ohio River, this park can be found between Great American Ballpark and Paul Brown Stadium.
-Smale Park includes numerous sprayground features, large swings that overlook the river, the new Carol Ann’s Carousel, a great playground, a “foot piano” right in the middle of an exercise area, rose and flower gardens, a lawn and stage, and beautiful water features.
+Smale Park includes numerous sprayground features, large swings that overlook the river, Carol Ann’s Carousel, a great playground, a “foot piano” right in the middle of an exercise area, rose and flower gardens, a lawn and stage, and beautiful water features.
 AND there’s still more to come!

 Yeatman’s Cove features the “public landing” and a tribute to Cincinnati’s steamboat history.
 Gaze up at the 30′ diameter and 60 ton exact replica of the paddlewheel from the American Queen and admire its beauty.
 Surrounding the paddlewheel you’ll find “smokestacks” that can be triggered to play music and blow off steam.